Jumping Through Hoops: Barriers to Gender-Affirming Care

 Despite the unprecedented challenges posed by COVID-19, statistics released by the American Society of Plastic Surgeons showed that more surgeries were still carried out in 2020 than in 2019—for trans women, at least.
 For trans men, top surgeries were up 15 percent, but genital surgeries were down 7 percent.

 Trans-masculine lower surgeries are particularly difficult to access.
 These can be divided into two main categories: phalloplasty, which involves constructing a penis from skin grafts and implants, and metoidioplasty, which creates a penis using the tissue from the clitoris of trans men, enlarged through testosterone therapy.
 This is known as "bottom growth."
-Both procedures are complex, costly and require various stages; for phalloplasty, in particular, researchers are still undecided on the best, most fail-safe routes to long-term satisfaction.
+Both procedures are complex, costly and require various stages.
+For phalloplasty, in particular, researchers are still undecided on the best, most fail-safe routes to long-term satisfaction.

 This problem isn't unique to the United States.
 Earlier this year, the one United Kingdom clinic that offered trans-masculine lower surgeries lost the right to do so, leaving hundreds of trans men whose surgeries were between stages with dangerous, long-term complications.
 People who were still on the waiting list were kicked off.

 Although GoFundMe remains a financial lifeline for members of the trans communities seeking surgery in the U.S., a recent journal article published in Plastic and Reconstructive Surgery analyzed the impact of the Affordable Care Act on gender confirmation surgeries across America.
 Researchers used a database of 1,188 privately insured trans people, registered between 2007 and 2017, to gauge long-term trends and evaluate how many trans people could readily access care.
-Of these patients, only 161 accessed trans-masculine lower surgeries across the entire study period—81 accessed phalloplasty, 80 metoidioplasty.
+Of these patients, only 161 accessed trans-masculine lower surgeries across the entire study period—81 accessed phalloplasty and 80 metoidioplasties.

 This lack of access is also due to the high level of skill needed to carry out the surgeries.
 Fewer than 200 surgeons across the U.S. are trained for metoidioplasty and phalloplasty, according to TransHealthCare's nationwide practitioner database, and their skills are in high demand.

 According to Schechter, the length of time between consultation and surgery can range from a few months to a few years, depending on the surgeon.
-More recent statistics are difficult to find, but a 2016 report by the Medicaid Coverage Database reported average wait times of 14 to 24 months for confirmation surgeries, a number sure to have risen due to increased diagnoses of gender dysphoria and COVID-19's huge impact on U.S. healthcare.
+More recent statistics are difficult to find, but a 2016 report by the Medicaid Coverage Database found average wait times of 14 to 24 months for confirmation surgeries, a number sure to have risen due to increased diagnoses of gender dysphoria and COVID-19's huge impact on U.S. healthcare.

 Even after clearing these hurdles, a patient's weight can block them from accessing surgeries.
-Many surgeons use the body mass index (BMI) to flat-out deny care to heavier patients, but this metric was never originally intended to be used on an individual level, and was developed with a largely homogeneous study population and subsequently abused by eugenicists.
+Many surgeons use the body mass index (BMI) to flat-out deny care to heavier patients, but this metric was never originally intended to be used on an individual level and was developed with a largely homogeneous study population and subsequently abused by eugenicists.

 For Schechter, the use of BMI requires a case-by-case approach.

 "In my practice, there's no BMI limit on a mastectomy, for example," he said.
 "However, the likelihood of needing secondary surgeries or revisions is higher for heavier patients.
-For lower surgeries, BMI comes into play a bit more—we use a soft limit of around 35, but that doesn't mean people with a BMI of 36 would be excluded.
+For lower surgeries, BMI comes into play a bit more.
+We use a soft limit of around 35, but that doesn't mean people with a BMI of 36 would be excluded.
 It's an individualized assessment based on how someone's weight is distributed."

 In his eyes, the BMI limit is designated with a patient's best interests in mind.